wbamberg/idl-reference/docs/nsIRefreshURI.md

 is busy loading a page currently, the refresh request will be
 queued and executed when the current load finishes.

-@param aUri The uri to refresh.
-@param aMillis The number of milliseconds to wait.
-@param aRepeat Flag to indicate if the uri is to be
-               repeatedly refreshed every aMillis milliseconds.
-@param aMetaRefresh Flag to indicate if this is a Meta refresh.

 #### Parameters ####